-As companies begin to market services for artificial intelligence matchmaking at events.
-However, unresolved issues could impede adoption of this technology, especially by attendees.
+Companies are now marketing services for artificial intelligence matchmaking at events.
+However, unresolved issues could impede the adoption of this technology, especially by attendees.

 Consider this marketing pitch for an artificial intelligence event matchmaking service:

 “Using the [AI] platform…it’s easier for attendees to make sure they have the right meetings set up, and for exhibitors to have a higher return on investment in terms of connections with high-quality buyers.”

 —Tim Groot, CEO Grip, as quoted in What AI Means To Meetings: How Artificial Intelligence will boost ROI, Michael Shapiro, July 2017 Meetings & Conventions Magazine

 Tim describes using artificial intelligence matchmaking at events as a win for both exhibitors and attendees.

 Let’s assume, for the moment, that the technology actually works.
 If so, I think suppliers will reap most of the touted benefits, quite possibly at the expense of attendees.
 Here’s why.

 Successful matchmaking needs digital data about attendees.
 An AI platform cannot work without this information.
 Where will the data come from?
 Tim explains that his service builds a profile for each attendee.
 Sources include “LinkedIn, Google, and Facebook”, while also “scouring the web for additional information”.

 Using social media platform information, even if attendee approval is requested first, creates a slippery slope, as privacy issues in meeting apps remain largely undiscussed and little considered by attendees during the rush of registration.
 The end result is that the AI matchmaking platform gains a rich reservoir of data about attendees that, without strong verifiable safeguards, may be sold to third parties or even given to suppliers.